Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings

 \subsection{Method}

-In this paper, we propose a simple yet effective method to reduce the visual redundancy of MLLMs, termed \emph{dynamic visual-token exit} (DyVTE).
-As discussed above, DyVTE uses lightweight hyper-networks to perceive the text token statuses of MLLMs, thereby judging the right time to remove all visual tokens to improve efficiency.
+In this paper, we propose a novel and effective method to reduce the visual redundancy of MLLMs, termed \emph{\textbf{dy}namic \textbf{v}isual-\textbf{t}oken \textbf{e}xit} (DyVTE).
+DyVTE uses lightweight hyper-networks to perceive the text token status of MLLMs and then adaptively judge the right time to remove all visual tokens.